Industrial Product Design

 - UC has a range of state-of-the-art facilities to assist students through the product design process, including an industrial 3D printer, and testing laboratories.

 - UC is ranked in the top 200 universities in the world for Business and Management Studies, and for Computer Science and Information Systems, and in the top 250 for Chemical Engineering (QS World University Rankings by Subject, 2018).

-- UC’s Chemical and Process Engineering, Mechanical Engineering, and Marketing departments are the top-ranked for research in New Zealand (the latest Tertiary Education Commission 2012 PBRF assessment).
+- UC’s Chemical and Process Engineering, Mechanical Engineering, and Marketing departments are the top-ranked for research in Aotearoa New Zealand (the latest Tertiary Education Commission 2012 PBRF assessment).

 Students should ideally have at least 14 credits in Level 2 NCEA science and mathematics (or the IB/CIE equivalent of these).

-At all levels, students will undetake significant hands-on projects, working in teams and individually, to design and test game prototypes, using computer coding and game engines to the level needed to launch a new game app or pitch a new product concept to a client or investor.
+At all levels, students will undetake significant hands-on projects, working in teams and individually, to design and test prototypes to the level needed to launch or pitch a new product concept to a client or investor.

 The following four compulsory core courses are taken by all Product Design students: